Lehkonen scores twice to help Avalanche beat Blues 5-2

 Associated Press

+“I just see a loose puck, really” Kadri said.
+“I was just kind of sitting behind him and just tried to poke it with my stick.
+I think their defenseman kind of collided with me and pushed me into him.
+Had that not been the case, I don’t think I would have hit him at all.”

+After the game, while Kadri was being interviewed on television, he said a Blues player threw a water bottle at him and believed it was Binnington.

-Ville Husso stopped 19 of 23 shots in relief of Binnington to fall to 1-3 in the playoffs.
+Ville Husso stopped 19 of 23 shots in relief to fall to 1-3 in the playoffs.

+“I think there was a little bit of a momentum swing there,” O’Connor said about the Blues changing goaltenders.
+“I think even before that we felt our game coming a little more.
+We weathered it early.
+They were hard on us to begin with, really closing down in the defensive zone.
+Then we started rolling things over a little more, getting a little more confidence with the puck.”

 Game 4 is Monday night in St. Louis.